C-Elkins/Asset-Management/README.md

 1. On 429 the app reads `Retry-After` (or derives from `X-RateLimit-Reset`) and disables submission until that time.
-2. On success it could (future enhancement) surface remaining quota; currently it simply resets internal cooldown if any.
+2. On success, it could (future enhancement) surface remaining quota; currently it simply resets internal cooldown if any.
 3. Fallback: If headers are missing, a conservative 60s cooldown is applied.